agarioch/pharos/README.md

 - `npm install` from the root folder
 - `npm start` from the root folder to run in development mode

-> Note: React Scripts 4.0.3 has an issue when hot-reloading with some versions of webpack. https://github.com/facebook/create-react-app/issues/11773.
+> Note: React Scripts 4.0.3 has an issue when hot-reloading with some versions of node. https://github.com/facebook/create-react-app/issues/11773.
 Error fixed on my environment by updating package.json with "react-error-overlay": "6.0.9".

 # Assumptions & Notes For Reviewers